Hair Mask for Frizzy Hair: Which One Works Best and How to Use It

 What helps most:

-- A simple leave-in or serum after rinsing
+• A light leave-in product or serum after washing

 What helps most:

-- A true deep conditioning mask focused on hydration and softness
+• A deep conditioning mask focused on hydration and softness

 What helps most: